orosandrei/Home-Monitoring-Raspberry-Pi-Node/Readme.md

 ## Description

-The project is designed as a end to end solution for a DIY Home Monitoring & Intruder Alert system.
-Besides offering a live video stream on any device (web responsive client), it also actively monitors for movement with the help of a PIR sensor.
+The project is designed as a end to end solution for a DIY **Home Monitoring & Intruder Alert system**.
+Besides offering a live video stream on any device (web responsive client), it also actively monitors for movement with the help of a *PIR sensor*.

-If an Alarm is triggered, you get a SMS notification on your phone and the snapshots taken during the Alarm time span (customizable - default is 10 minutes) are uploaded via FTP to your server.
+If an *Alarm* is triggered, you get a SMS notification on your phone and the snapshots taken during the *Alarm time span* (customizable - default is 1 minute) are uploaded via FTP to your server.

-Activation / Deactivation of the Alarm Mode can be done in 2 ways:
+Activation / Deactivation of the *Alarm Mode* can be done in 2 ways:
  1. from the Web Client user interface
  2. with a Button - for convenience reasons: it is faster than connecting from your phone / pc & toggling the Alert Mode checkbox
-    - you simply toggle the Alert mode with the press of a button
     - there is a 10 seconds customizable delay which allows you to move out of the PIR sensor range
     - a Led indicates the Alarm Mode enabled/disabled status

-In order to avoid false positives from the PIR motion sensor, extra checks were added - a detection counter & detection interval - in order for the Alarm to get triggered, the sensor needs to detect movement 3 times in 5 seconds (both values configurable in code).
+In order to avoid false positives from the PIR motion sensor, extra checks were added - a detection counter & detection interval.
+The Alarm gets triggered when the sensor detects movement 3 times in 5 seconds (both values configurable in code).

-## Source Code

-The source code is open source (MIT License)

 ## Technology